 Sometimes I’ll look at a PF blogger’s budget and compare my own, and we seem to line up, except for their amazing rent.
 Oh, and the chunk of change I give to charity.

 I have to remind myself of this fact all the time when I don’t understand why my budget seems to have holes that others don’t have.
 Charity is my second biggest line item, after rent.
 If I gave less to charity, I could buy a designer purse or decent vacation every single month.
 But I don’t want so many designer purses, don’t need that much travel and I think charity is hugely important.
 It’s a choice I consciously make.
 I just have to remind myself of that because in aggregate, I know I could have a lot more money if I kept the money to myself.
-And if giving up charity spending is the cost of a luxe life, then I don’t really need the luxury.
+And if giving up charity spending is the cost of a luxe life, then I don’t really need or want the luxury.

 4. They understand the mystical credit card or frequent flyer points game.